Nuclear Verdicts Used to Be a Big-Company Problem. Not Anymore.

 Nuclear verdicts over $10 million grew from about 40 to 135 a year between 2020 and 2024, with total awards rising from $4 billion to $31.3 billion.

-Thermonuclear verdicts (above $100 million) nearly doubled as well.
+Thermonuclear verdicts (above $100 million) grew 81%.
 Marathon Strategies tracked 49 thermonuclear verdicts in 2024, up from 27 in 2023 and just five in 2020.
 The growth rate for the largest awards has outpaced overall verdict growth every year since 2020.

-The U.S. Chamber of Commerce's Institute for Legal Reform studied 1,288 nuclear verdicts from 2013 to 2022, finding an average payout of $89 million and a median of $21 million.
-That 10-year ILR median happens to match Marathon Strategies' $21 million single-year median for 2020, but the two figures describe different things: ILR's is a decade-long average, while Marathon's is a year-by-year snapshot that climbed to $51 million by 2024.
-Product liability verdicts grew fastest, with the median rising 50% from $24 million in 2013 to $36 million by 2022.
+The Institute for Legal Reform studied 1,288 nuclear verdicts from 2013 to 2022 and found an average payout of $89 million and a median of $21 million.
+That 10-year ILR median matches Marathon Strategies' $21 million single-year median for 2020, but the figures describe different things.
+The ILR figure covers a full decade.
+Marathon's is a year-by-year snapshot that climbed to $51 million by 2024.
+Product liability verdicts grew fastest.
+The median rose 50%, from $24 million in 2013 to $36 million by 2022.
 The Institute for Legal Reform also found that noneconomic damages (money awarded for pain, suffering and emotional distress) exceeded economic and punitive damages combined in six of the 10 years it studied.
 Because noneconomic damages can exceed measurable financial losses, verdict size is harder for small businesses and insurers to predict.
 (Note: The ILR is affiliated with the U.S. Chamber of Commerce.
-No independent federal dataset currently tracks nuclear verdicts, so industry-affiliated research from the ILR, Marathon Strategies and Swiss Re represents the most comprehensive data available.)
+No independent federal dataset currently tracks nuclear verdicts, so industry-affiliated research from the ILR, Marathon Strategies and Swiss Re provides the most complete picture of nuclear verdict trends currently available.)

 Why Small Businesses Have More Exposure Than Owners Think

 Swiss Re's 2025 Behavioral Social Inflation Study surveyed 1,150 U.S. adults and presented them with randomized legal scenarios involving slip-and-fall incidents, motor vehicle accidents and product liability claims.
-The study found that injury severity, not company size, was the primary factor in how much money participants awarded.
+Injury severity, not company size, drove award amounts.

 The share of respondents who issued nuclear-level awards was 30% for large corporations and 25% for small and midsize businesses.
-That five-percentage-point spread is much narrower than most owners would expect.
+That five-percentage-point spread is narrower than the gap most small business owners assume.
 And 67% of respondents still supported punitive damages against small and midsize businesses, compared with 79% against large corporations.

-The Institute for Legal Reform's tort cost study puts this in financial terms.
-Businesses earning under $10 million pay $35 in tort costs for every $1,000 in revenue.
+Businesses earning under $10 million pay $35 in tort costs for every $1,000 in revenue, according to the Institute for Legal Reform's tort cost study.
 Businesses earning $50 million or more pay less than $5 per $1,000.
-That 7-to-1 ratio means small businesses bear a disproportionate share of the legal system's costs even before a nuclear verdict enters the picture.
+That 7-to-1 ratio leaves small businesses with a disproportionate share of legal system costs even before a nuclear verdict enters the picture.

 Which States and Industries Carry the Most Risk?

 Marathon Strategies' data shows nuclear verdicts landed in 34 states in 2024, up from 27 in 2023, across 77 courts, up from 65.
-Businesses in states that were once considered low-risk litigation markets now see multimillion-dollar awards, and small businesses in those markets may need to reassess their coverage.
+Businesses in states once considered low-risk litigation markets are now seeing multimillion-dollar awards, and small businesses in those markets are reassessing coverage needs.

 Nevada